nayeem-17/express-api-template/README.md

 **Routes**: Here, the router files will be stored.
 In a router file, a single express router will be declared.
 Then the express app will use the router in `app.js` file.

 **Services**: Here, various service file is stored.
 The [cache.js](services/cache.js) is for handling caching.
 The [rateLimiter.js](services/rateLimiter.js) is for limiting a request rate for a user.
 Other services, such as sending email, logging data can be stored here.
-- `sending email` : To send email just call `sendMail = (RECEIVER_EMAIL, subject, body, links)` function.
+- `Sending email` : To send email just call `sendMail = (RECEIVER_EMAIL, subject, body, links)` function.
 This function use [nodemailer](https://www.npmjs.com/package/nodemailer) to send the function.
 You can use your gmail account to send an email.
 First, you have to enable `Less secure app access` of your google account from settings.
 Then you've to add your account credentials in `.env` file.
     ```bash
     EMAIL_ID=YOUR_GMAIL_ACCOUNT
     EMAIL_PASS=PASSWORD